 - Proceed with steps 1 to 6 as explained in the preceding section.

 - Then press the secondary mouse button (right-click equivalent).
-Without releasing this button, drag and drop the slides within the destination presentation.
+Without releasing this button, drag and drop within the destination presentation.

 - You will see a contextual menu, as shown in Figure 9, below.
 Choose the Move option in this menu.